xdmushui/partner-center-sdk/develop/azure-rate-card-resources.md

 title: Azure rate card resources
-description: The Azure Rate Card provides real-time prices for Azure offers. ms.assetid: A42B4FFA-278E-41FF-B51E-E48C2CA70EEF ms.date: 12/15/2017 ms.localizationpriority: medium
+description: The Azure Rate Card provides real-time prices for Azure offers. ms.assetid: A42B4FFA-278E-41FF-B51E-E48C2CA70EEF ms.date: 05/21/2019 ms.localizationpriority: medium
 ---

 # Azure rate card resources

-**Applies To**
+Applies to:

 - Partner Center
 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 The Azure Rate Card provides real-time prices for Azure offers.
 Azure pricing is quite dynamic and changes frequently.
 Microsoft publishes updates on Partner Center, but the REST API provides the fastest way for Cloud Solution Provider partners to get current prices.

 To track usage and help predict your monthly bill and the bills for individual customers, you can combine a Rate Card query to [Get prices for Microsoft Azure](get-prices-for-microsoft-azure.md) with a request to [Get a customer's utilization records for Azure](get-a-customer-s-utilization-record-for-azure.md).

 Prices differ by market and currency, and this API takes location into consideration.
 By default, it uses your partner profile settings in Partner Center and your browser language, but those are customizable.
 This is especially relevant if you manage sales in multiple markets from a single, centralized office.

-## <span id="AzureRateCard"/><span id="azureratecard"/><span id="AZURERATECARD"/>AzureRateCard
+## AzureRateCard

 Describes the properties of an Azure Rate Card resource.